Sensory User's Manual

 to as black (noir ) or white (blanc ), depending on

-the color of their skins at ripeness.
-Ripe Pinot Noir, Grenache, and Mourvedre skins range generally in tones of red to reddish-brown and wines made from these varieties
+Ripe Pinot Noir, Grenache, and Mourvedre skins generally range in tones of red to reddish-brown and wines made from these varieties

 tend towards a garnet or brickish tone.
 Syrah, Cabernet Sauvignon,